top of page

 People standing up for climate change.
 Activists holding signs about climate change and what is needed for change.

-Herbalism has always been about more than just plants—it’s about relationships with nature, our plant allies, Mother Earth, the land and our ancestors, and our own natural wisdom within capable of amazing healing.
+In conclusion, herbalism has always been about more than just plants.
+It’s about relationships with nature, our plant allies, Mother Earth, the land and our ancestors, and our own natural wisdom capable of amazing healing.
 As the climate shifts, we must deepen our commitment to those relationships by choosing sustainable practices and protecting the very ecosystems that give us life.
 The future of herbal medicine, the planet we call home, and us depend on it.

 Comments